Vancouver-Datajam/project_5/README.md

 *For those who need help with Git!
 For those who don't, we can stay on call and continue brainstorming.

-## How to use code in this repo
-To be updated during the Datajam

-This script contains code that does...

-Sample script usage

-    python3 my_code.py <arg1> <arg2>

-    arg1 is...
-    arg2 is...

 ## References
 To be updated during the Datajam